-But don't let my weird comparisons lead you to get the wrong impression.
+But don’t let my weird comparisons lead you to get the wrong impression.
 This previously barren and windswept rocky desert has been transformed into a modern high tech oasis of hotels, trees, shops and sporting facilities.
-An engineering miracle made possible by a billionaire's willingness to spend over half a million dollars a day on the project over the past decade.
+An engineering miracle made possible by a billionaire’s willingness to spend over half a million dollars a day on the project during the first decade of this century.

 A transformation so impressive that, in January 2011, The New York Times included Port Ghalib in its’ top 41 must see destinations worldwide and it was actually ranked 24th, well above Budapest (40th) and Miami (41st).
 The “ugly sisters,” Sharm El Sheikh and Hurghada, weren’t even mentioned.

 How to get there ?
 Port Ghalib is located on the Red Sea coast just 3 km from Marsa Alam’s international airport (for air connections see our flights page.)
 It lies 65 km North of the town of Marsa Alam and 73 km south of the old port of El Quseir.